bokeh/bokeh/docs/bokeh/source/docs/first_steps.rst

 Installing Bokeh
 ----------------

-Bokeh is officially supported and tested on Python 3.9 and above (CPython).
+Bokeh is officially supported and tested on Python :bokeh-minpy:`cpython` and above (CPython).

 You can install Bokeh with either ``conda`` or ``pip``: